Norvik-Alexian/Python-University/5. Python_Iterations/README.md

 ## For Loop

-for allows to iterate over elements of array, on each iteration target gets the value of next object element.
+for allows to iterate over elements of array, on each iteration target gets the value of next object element. \
+Using **for** we can iterate over string characters, on each iteration next character in string is placed inside char identifier

 ## List Comprehension Expression
 Comprehension expression consists of brackets containing an expression followed by a for clause, then zero or more for